0xProject/0x-monorepo/packages/subproviders/README.md

 ##### Testing Subprovider + Ledger integration

 To run our integration tests you need a ledger configured with our development mnemonic seed.
-This is available in the top level package.json under `mnemonic`.
+Our development mnemonic is `concert load couple harbor equip island argue ramp clarify fence smart topic`.
 Configure your ledger and run the integration tests.
 We assume a derivation path of `m/44'/60'/0'/0` and this is configured in the tests.
-To this setup and derivation path, your first account should be `0x5409ed021d9299bf6814279a6a1411a7e866a631`, exactly like TestRPC.
+With this setup and derivation path, your first account should be `0x5409ed021d9299bf6814279a6a1411a7e866a631`, exactly like TestRPC.

 #### Redundant RPC subprovider